slushsdk/slush/README.md

 <br/>

-> Initialise the non-validator node.
+> Initialize the non-validator node.
 >```
 > ./build/slush init full --home ./valdata
 >```
 >Copy the content of the valdata/config/genesis.json file from the validator node to the valdata/config folder of the other non-validator computers.
 >
 >Run the following command to start a non-validator node:
 >```
->./build/slush start --home ./valdata --proxy-app=kvstore --p2p.persistent-peers "SOME-LONG-ADDRESS@SOME-IP"
+>./build/slush start --home ./valdata --proxy-app=kvstore --p2p.persistent-peers "SOME-LONG-ADDRESS@SOME-IP:26656"
 >```

 Cleanup: